krzemienski/awesome-from-stars/README.md

 * [cerebroapp/cerebro](https://github.com/cerebroapp/cerebro): 🔵 Cerebro is an open-source launcher to improve your productivity and efficiency
 * [certbot/certbot](https://github.com/certbot/certbot): Certbot is EFF's tool to obtain certs from Let's Encrypt and (optionally) auto-enable HTTPS on your server.
 It can also act as a client for any other CA that uses the ACME protocol.
 * [kodekloudhub/certified-kubernetes-administrator-course](https://github.com/kodekloudhub/certified-kubernetes-administrator-course): Certified Kubernetes Administrator - CKA Course
-* [chakra-ui/chakra-ui](https://github.com/chakra-ui/chakra-ui): ⚡️ Simple, Modular & Accessible UI Components for your React Applications
+* [chakra-ui/chakra-ui](https://github.com/chakra-ui/chakra-ui): Chakra UI is a component system for building products with speed ⚡️
 * [chalk/chalk](https://github.com/chalk/chalk): 🖍 Terminal string styling done right
 * [nonameplum/Changeable](https://github.com/nonameplum/Changeable): Follow in details changes in an object.
 * [Eyevinn/channel-engine](https://github.com/Eyevinn/channel-engine): Open Source FAST Channel Engine library based on VOD2Live technology